hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

     $ xo show game

-You will see the current state of the board displayed:
+The output includes the game name, public key of each player, game state, and the current board state.
+This example shows the game state ``P1-NEXT`` (player 1 has the next turn) and a board with Jack's X in space 5 (the center) and Jill's 0 in space 1 (the upper left).

 .. code-block:: console